NannyML: Shaping the Future of Model Supervision

 Also, you can only benchmark a model against historical data.
 This means that to calculate the actual model performance, you would need to know the truth about what has happened: Did the customer actually churn?
 We need to estimate model performance before historical data is available.

-We had to research how to estimate model performance: A data science problem whose solution requires hard research.
-And we found a way to estimate model performance directly and robustly and figured that a material change is a change in the input data that correlates to a change in the predicted model performance.
+We had to research how to estimate model performance—a data science problem whose solution requires hard research.
+We found a way to estimate model performance directly and robustly and figured that a material change is a change in the input data that correlates to a change in the predicted model performance.

 As of now, we focus on tabular data.
-But in the future, we may target NLP as well: The stability of machine learning models goes from very stable e.g. for computer vision (a dog will always look like a dog), to very unstable e.g. for tabular data (capturing noisy consumer behavior).
-NLP may be somewhere in between, where the process that generates language may be volatile.
+But in the future, we may target NLP as well: The stability of machine learning models goes from very stable, e.g., for computer vision (a dog will always look like a dog), to very unstable, e.g., for tabular data (capturing noisy consumer behavior).
+NLP is maybe somewhere in between, where the process that generates language may be volatile.

 How Did You Evaluate Your Startup Idea?

-From our experience in consultancy, we know that machine learning is going to be omnipresent and that model monitoring will play an essential role.
-And monitoring is also just a small part of it – it’s really about post-deployment data science.
+From our experience in consultancy, we know that machine learning will be omnipresent and that model monitoring will play an essential role.
+However, monitoring is also just a small part of it—it’s really about post-deployment data science.

 We didn’t rigorously evaluate the market size; we had the gut feeling it would be large enough.
 However, we got some estimates from how much companies spent in other complex industries on maintenance, e.g. the maintenance of an airplane, and then took a geometric average across different industries.